jorendorff/talks/blame/blame.md

     I am giving you permission on behalf of your future managers.
     I'm from the future.
 They told me to tell you it's OK.

-    You probably won't work on safety-sensitive systems, not right away.
+    You may not work on safety-sensitive systems, not right away.
     But you will work in places that have quality problems.
-    You'll find that what they really have is quality process problems.
+    You'll find that what they really have is quality *process* problems.

     Fix them.

-    If you go into industry, you'll be green at first.
+    If you're just starting out, you'll be green at first.
     Your managers and more experienced engineers will choose what you work on.
     That's normal.
-    But if there's something else that's more important, more pressing, that can make a big impact, push hard to *do that*.
+    But if you're assigned to one job, and it seems like there's something else that's more important, more pressing, that can make a big impact, make the case for doing that work!
+    Advocate for it.
+Your manager will listen.

+    And if something takes literally a minute, an hour, even a day—your project's first assertion, its first unit test, its first continuous integration server—maybe just do it.
+And spread the word.

     What you did earlier,
-    when I said you could go back in time and take a week to prevent this, the mental work you were doing, weighing the options, knowing what's at stake— that *is* your job.
+    when I said you could go back in time and take a week to prevent this, the mental work you were doing, weighing the options, knowing what's at stake— *that is your job.*
-    In industry, in academia, wherever you end up, working on the most important thing you can do is magic.
+    In industry, in life, wherever you end up, working on the most important thing you can is magic.
     Managers, coworkers, executives, the whole world will stand on its head if you know how to do that.
     Rightly so.